Person sleeping under grey blanket

 What I assess

-Fix what's deficient (often ferritin, B12, vitamin D).
-Optimize thyroid (free T3, not just TSH).
+Fix what's deficient, often ferritin, B12, vitamin D. Optimize thyroid to free T3, not just TSH.
 Stabilize blood sugar.
-IV therapy when the case calls for it.
+IV therapy when the depletion is significant.
 Strength training, because fatigue and weakness reinforce each other.

 Considered.